-- The appropriate bodies of the Church of England, including the other data controllers within the Church of England - Our agents and contractors.
-For example, we may ask a commercial provider to maintain our database software - Other clergy or lay persons nominated or licensed by the Bishops of the Blackburn Diocese to support the mission of the Diocese.
+- The appropriate bodies of the Church of England, including the other data controllers within the Church of England - Our agents, professional advisers and contractors.
+For example, we may ask a commercial provider to maintain our database software or seek advice from our lawyers - Other clergy or lay persons nominated or licensed by the Bishops of the Blackburn Diocese to support the mission of the Diocese.
 For example, our clergy are supported by area deans and archdeacons who may provide confidential mentoring and pastoral support and undertake appraisals.
 Assistant or temporary ministers, including curates, deacons, licensed lay ministers, commissioned lay ministers, or persons with Bishop's permissions may participate in our mission alongside our regular clergy. - Other persons or organisations within the Blackburn Diocese including the Diocesan Board of Education